×

 • Bake for about 60 minutes or until toothpick inserted near center comes out clean.
 Cool slightly; remove from pans and place top side up on wire rack.

-• Let cool completely, then wrap up and take to your friends, or eat the whole loaf by yourself (no judgements here).
+• Let cool completely, then wrap up and take to your friends, or eat the whole loaf by yourself (no judgments here).

 This Cinnamon Christmas Bread Recipe Makes a Great Neighbor Gift!